erikwlarsen/csv-to-jsonl/README.md

 });
 ```

 You can also pass in your own validation function with the `validateFunc` property.
 This function is called after parsing and will be passed each line in JavaScript object form.
 (This object will be nested if your CSV headers include any nested fields.)
-It has access to the `CsvToJsonLines.prototype.createValidationError` method, which can be used to record errors that will be logged with the rest of the validation error output at the end of the stream.
+It has access to the `CsvToJsonlines.prototype.createValidationError` method, which can be used to record errors that will be logged with the rest of the validation error output at the end of the stream.
 This method accepts `errorType` and `field` parameters.
 ```javascript
 csvToJsonl({
   inputStream: readable,